Kanmani Raja

 Kanmani Raja is a 1974 Indian Tamil-language drama film directed by Devaraj–Mohan and written by Balamurugan.
 The film stars Sivakumar and Lakshmi, with M. N. Rajam, Manorama, Kumari Padmini and Thengai Srinivasan in supporting roles.
 It was released on 24 March 1974.

 Production

 A scene was shot at AVM Studios in early September 1973.
 The filming was also held at Kodaikanal.

 Soundtrack

-The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
+The music was composed by Shankar-Ganesh, with lyrics by Kannadasan.